cp2k/dbcsr/README.md

     git clone --recursive https://github.com/cp2k/dbcsr.git

-Run
+Run inside the dbcsr directory:

-    make help

-to list all possible targets.

-Update the provided [Makefile.inc](Makefile.inc) to fit your needs (read the documentation inside the file for further explanations) and then run

-    make <target>

-Some examples on how to use the library (which is the only current documentation) are available under the examples directory (see [readme](examples/README.md)).

-## C/C++ Interface

-You can compile with

-    make CINT=1

-to generate the C interface.
-Make sure your Fortran compiler supports F2008 standard (including the TS) by updating the flag in the Makefile.inc.

-## CMake

-Building with CMake is also supported:

     mkdir build
     cd build
     cmake ..
+    make

+Some examples on how to use the library are available under the examples directory (see [readme](examples/README.md)).

-The configuration flags are (default first):
+The configuration flags for the CMake command are (default first):

     -DUSE_MPI=<ON|OFF>
     -DUSE_OPENMP=<ON|OFF>